MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/toffoli-simulator.md

 qubit_result = myOperation.toffoli_simulate()
 ```

-### Invoking the Toffoli Simulator from the command line
+### Invoking the Toffoli simulator from the command line

-When running a Q# program from the command line, use the *--simulator* (or *-s* shortcut) parameter to specify the Toffoli Simulator target machine.
+When running a Q# program from the command line, use the **--simulator** (or **-s** shortcut) parameter to specify the Toffoli simulator target machine.
 The following command runs a program using the resources estimator:

 ```dotnetcli
 dotnet run -s ToffoliSimulator

 ```

-### Invoking the Toffoli Simulator from Juptyer Notebooks
+### Invoking the Toffoli simulator from Juptyer Notebooks

 Use the IQ# magic command [%toffoli](xref:microsoft.quantum.iqsharp.magic-ref.toffoli) to run the Q# operation.